AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 X: if set to 0, each OBU (or OBU fragment) MUST be preceded by a length field.
-If set to 1, all OBUs other than the last one MUST be preceded by a length field, but the last OBU MUST NOT be preceded by a length field.
-Instead, the length of the last OBU contained in the packet can be calculated from the packet size, the size of the RTP header, the combined lengths of the other OBUs and the value of the padding octet.
+If set to 1, all OBUs other than the last one MUST be preceded by a length field, but the last OBU (or OBU fragement) MUST NOT be preceded by a length field.
+Instead, the length of the last OBU (or OBU fragment) contained in the packet can be calculated from the packet size, the size of the UDP and RTP headers, the combined lengths of the other OBUs and the value of the padding octet.

 ### 4.4 Payload structure